phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 [**`String`**]: https://doc.rust-lang.org/alloc/string/index.html
 [collection types]: https://doc.rust-lang.org/alloc/collections/index.html

-For our kernel we will mostly need the collection types, for example for storing a list of active tasks when implementing multitasking in the next posts.
+For our kernel we will mostly need the collection types, for example for storing a list of active tasks when implementing multitasking in future posts.

 ## The Allocator Interface